lkcozy/weekly/docs/2020/issue-55.md

 Manager focus on goals and objectives, telling how and when for shorter range.

 - Tells: this is what I want you to do and here is how I want you to do it.
-- Plans the details: I'll send out a memo to everyone and set a timer for us to meet
+- Plans the details: I'll send out a memo to everyone and set a timer for us to meet.
 - Minimizes risks: time is money.
 The sooner I get this done, the better.

-Leader focus on vision, selling what and hwy for longer range.
+Leader focus on vision, selling what and why for longer range.

 - Sells: I have this great idea.
 And I know it will work if I can get you to be part of it.
 - Sets the direction: Let's get everyone together.
 I've got some exciting news you'll all want to hear.